mad-lab-fau/eargait/README.md

 *Eargait* provides a set of algorithms and functions to process IMU data recorded with ear-worn IMU sensors and to estimate characteristic gait parameters.

-analyze your IMU data recorded with hearing aid integrated IMU sensors.

 <center> <img src=./docs/_static/logo/WalkingHearingAid.pdf height="200"/></center>

-(Link for docs online is currently not working)
+This project is

 ## Getting started

 ### Prerequisites
-*Eargait* only supports Python 3.7 and newer.
+*Eargait* only supports Python 3.8 and newer.
 First, install a compatible version of Python.

 ### Set up athe the virtual environment
-We recommend installing the packages in a virtual environment (e.g. conda/Anaconda).
+We recommend installing the packages in a virtual environment (e.g. conda/Anaconda/miniconda).
 For more information regarding Anaconda, please visit [Anaconda.com](https://docs.anaconda.com/anaconda/install/index.html). <br />
 If you want to install the packages directly on the local python version, directly go to [Install Packages](#install-packages)  <br />